21 Amazing Benefits of “The Writer’s Life”

 Are copywriting courses worth it?
 Absolutely.
 Click the link to understand why.

 You can write as long as you wish, even your whole life.

 You can work entirely alone, or collaborate with others.

 On a large project like a magalog or catalog I sometimes like to work with a collaborator.

 You can write books on any subject of your choosing.

 Becoming a professional copywriter is the best training I know for becoming a successful author of books.
-In fact, as a ghostwriter, you can help write other people's books and learn the ins and outs of the trade as you're being paid.
+In fact, as a ghostwriter, you can help with other people's books and learn the ins and outs of the trade as you're getting paid to write.

 I feel blessed to have backed into the field of copywriting and almost by accident.
 As an established copywriter, I’ve had the privilege of mentoring many of the best writers in the world.
 And of that I’m very proud.